-" Carrots, I love you," I said.
-Carrots' great eyes blinked, and then suddenly her arms were about my neck, and we were mingling our tears.
+"Carrots, I love you," I said.
+Carrots' great eyes flickered, and then of a sudden her arms were about my neck, and we were mingling our tears.

-We exchanged keepsakes.
-I gave her a little ring of my mother's, and Carrots swore to wear it for ever.
+We exchanged tokens.
+I gave her a little ring of my mother's, which I felt no compunction in parting with, and Carrots swore to wear it forever.
 But poor Carrots had nothing to give, and her hair was red!
-But I demanded a curl, and as we had only my pocket knife, it took a long time to saw it off.
+But I demanded a curl, and as we had only my jack knife, it took a long time to saw it off.
+We were generous, however, for I got a curl which when pulled out was two feet long!

-The next day I saw a long train slowly steam out of the station, and at one of the carriage windows I saw a rosy, tear-stained, freckled, red-haired little girl throw me a kiss, and I ran madly along beside the train, senselessly shouting her name.
-"Carrots!
+The next day I saw a long C. P. R. train slowly pull out of the station, and at one of the windows of the car I saw a rosy, tear stained, freckle faced, red haired little girl throw me a kiss, and I ran madly along beside the train, shouting senselessly her name, "Carrots!
 Carrots!
 Carrots!"

-II.-THE QUEEN.-IN LONDON.
+THE SECOND-THE QUEEN.

 For a long time after Carrots left me, I was really inconsolable.
 Mother said I "moped," and I know my appetite fell off for a time.
-As I said before, I was a sentimental chap, and Carrots was my first really great friend.
+As I said before, I was a sentimental chap, and Carrots was my first really great impression.

-Other girls had no charms for me, and the set I formerly belonged to, and of which Marie and Ethel were the leaders, I had acquired an aversion and dislike for, almost equal to that poor little Carrots had felt.
-I grew to manhood, came to take my degree at Oxford with as much indifference for the opposite sex as I had had liking.
+Other girls had no charm for me, and the set I formerly belonged to, and of which Marie and Ethel were the leaders, I had acquired an aversion and dislike for, almost equal to that poor little Carrots had felt.
+I grew to manhood with as much indifference for the opposite sex as I had had liking.